andrewletten/rescomp/README.md

 library(rescomp)
 ```

-The main user function in `rescomp` is `spec_rescomp`, which facilitates
+The primary user function in `rescomp` is `spec_rescomp`, which
-i) the definition and parameterisation of a desired consumer-resource
+facilitates i) the definition and parameterisation of a desired
-model, and ii) the specification of simulation parameters.
-The default
+consumer-resource model, and ii) the specification of simulation
-output from `spec_rescomp` is a list defining a model for a single type
+parameters.
+The default output from `spec_rescomp` is a list defining a
-I consumer (linear functional response) and a single continuously
+model for a single type I consumer (linear functional response) and a
-supplied resource (e.g. chemostat).
+single continuously supplied resource (e.g. chemostat).

 ``` r
 pars <- spec_rescomp()